DFE-Digital/get-into-teaching-app/app/views/content/blog/my-experience-with-the-national-tutoring-programme.md

 I’ve proved I can work with pupils to improve grades and meet school needs and I now feel better equipped to step back into the classroom.

-*italicized text* You can work with the [National Tutoring Programme](https://nationaltutoring.org.uk/) to help provide support to disadvantaged students and help with education recovery.
-The programme gives you the option of returning to a school environment as either an academic mentor or tutor without taking on a full-time classroom role.
+_You can work with the [National Tutoring Programme](https://nationaltutoring.org.uk/) to help provide support to disadvantaged students and help with education recovery.
+The programme gives you the option of returning to a school environment as either an academic mentor or tutor without taking on a full-time classroom role._